couchbase-partners/google-deployment-manager-couchbase/documentation/Cloud Launcher Text.md

 Couchbase Server provides highly elastic, available, scalable & real-time big data management system with consistent high performance, flexible global deployment topologies and a set of native SDKs to ease development & deployment of modern applications.

 ## Price Description
-This template offers a choice between hourly pricing that includes a Couchbase license with <a href="https://www.couchbase.com/support-policy">Silver Support</a> and a <a href="https://www.couchbase.com/subscriptions-and-support">Bring Your Own License (BYOL)</a> model.
+This template includes a license for Couchbase Enterprise Edition and <a href="https://www.couchbase.com/support-policy">Silver Support</a>.

+This template is for bring your own license (BYOL) users.
+To purchase a license go <a href="https://www.couchbase.com/subscriptions-and-support">here</a>.

 ## Version
 4.6.2